Catanauan: History

-The existence of Catanauan as a pueblo (town) was first recorded in the map of Father Pedro Murillo dated on 1734.
+The existence of anauan as a pueblo (town) was first recorded in the map of Father Pedro Murillo dated on 1734.
 The petition dated 1685 of Bishop Andres Gonzales of Nueva Caceres, now known as Naga City in the Bicol Region, requesting the king of Spain to have Masbater and the Pueblo of Catanauan assigned to Recollect Order was reflective of the early creation of Catanauan.
 The recognized foundation date of the Municipality was January 20, 1686.

 In the late 18th and 19th century, there were frequent Moro raids.
 These occurrences prompted the people to construct two small stone forts or watch towers (magkatanawan) mounted with artillery.
 Santa Maria watch tower was located at Lot 21 psc-2 near the present wharf is located.
 Castillo watch tower stood at the intersection of present Rizal and Boncan Street.
 Hence, the name Catanauan was so derived.

 Geography

 The landscape of Catanauan is described as hilly, rolling and mountainous with isolated flat lands.
 The existing rivers and creeks serve as potential for effective drainage, more especially the Catanauan River.
 Catanuan has slopes ranging from 0–13% to 15% and above.
 The most elevated portion is at barangay San Jose which has a slope of 60% and greater.
 Susceptibility to erosion is directly proportional to the slope percentage and degree of susceptibility.

+Catanauan is 135 km from Lucena and 265 km from Manila.

 Barangays

-Catanauan is politically subdivided into 46 barangays.
+Catanauan is politically subdivided into 46 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.